JuliaMolSim/AtomsCalculatorsUtilities.jl/docs/src/ipi.md

 calculation.

 For calculators that do not support virial calculations `AtomsUtilityCalcualtors.Calculators` implements `ZeroVirialCalculator` that adds virial caluculation support for your calculator.
 Note that this is in correct.
-So use it on your own risk!
+So use it at your own risk!

 One good use case for this is constant volume simulations, where virial is ignored, but i-PI protocol still calculates it.